Bookmark this page for future reference!

 Separation and Emergency Egress

 All fuel storage areas must be protected from vehicle collision.
-A safety area of 10′ around the stored fuel should be marked as off limits using caution tape or other equivalent measures.
+A safety area of 10 ft. around the stored fuel should be marked as off limits using caution tape or other equivalent measures.
 To avoid vehicle collision, keep stored fuel at least 10 ft. away from a city street.

 Storage Area Safety and Security

-All fuel and flammables must be stored in approved containers which must remain closed except when filling or dispensing.
+All fuel and flammables must be stored in approved containers that must remain closed except when filling, dispensing, or venting.

 Tanks and barrels should be secured to prevent tampering.